ROBrownsmith/templog/README.md

 The templogclient needs to communicate with the templog flask app at a static IP address using HTTP.
 This would be possible to define on a home network or possibly within a VPN.
 Domestic ISPs do not seem to offer a static IP as standard and using dynamic DNS seemed to be a bit too complicated.
-My objective in designing the code was to enable an organisation with different geographic settings to deploy the templogclient on a raspberry pi zero w to measure fridge temperatures, reporting minute by minute to the templog app what the temperature is.
+My objective in designing the code was to enable an organisation with different geographic settings to deploy the templogclient on a raspberry pi zero w to measure fridge temperatures, reporting minute by minute to the templog app what the sensed temperature is.
 There would always be a power source present because of the fridge.
 The Pi Zero W has wifi built in: I assumed the organisation would have a wifi network.
-The app calculates the maximum and minimum recorded temperature in each location per 24 hour period and stores it in a database which with password protection can be viewed in a web browser at the IP address where the app is hosted.
+The app calculates the maximum and minimum recorded temperature in each location per 24 hour period and stores it in a database which, with password protection, can be viewed in a web browser at the IP address where the app is hosted.
 Please feel free to fork the code and credit me where appropriate.

 I have relied on Miguel Grinbergs excellent Flask blog to create this code and what follows  are instructions paraphrased from: